It usually makes for a great photo-op, doesn’t it?

 Best little country in the world…. and all that

-This is particularly true in sports where the triumph of the quaint underdog is meant to peak interest, endear him to the masses and eventually sell ad-space.
+This is particularly true in sports where the triumph of the quaint underdog is meant to pique interest, endear them to the masses, and eventually sell ad space.

 The Bahamas gets some free publicity, politicians make trips to the events, they use the story as fodder for stump speeches, or in special cases, they parade these athletes through the House of Assembly to listen to a few hours of shouting and name-calling.

-Then, of course, there’s the ceremony where the self-perceived “intellectual gasbags” as Dan LeBatard would say, have to give their take and If we’re lucky, there’s a Junkanoo rush out or two thrown in there.
+Then, of course, there’s the ceremony where the self-perceived “stakeholders” would have their say (that none of us want to hear) and If we’re lucky, there’s a Junkanoo rush out or two thrown in there.

 And then that’s it.

 There’s no plan to sustain that momentum.
 Nothing in place to ensure that we can direct the path of another young athlete to that very same destination.
 We celebrate the now without a thought to the past and what it took to get there or to the future and how we can improve on the existing model.